gdbroman/gitletter/README.md

 # GitLetter

 GitLetter is a newsletter tool that deploys to GitHub.
-It lets you to keep your current website's stack and add a newsletter to it.
+It lets you keep your current website's stack and add a newsletter to it.

 ## Dev setup